Canvas Recording User Manual (SDK version requirement >= 3.3.0)¶

 - Text nodes, form nodes, attribute masking rules do not automatically apply to canvas pixels

-- If sensitive information is drawn on the canvas, it may be restored in the replay after recording
+- If sensitive information is drawn on the canvas, it may be restored in replay after recording

 Therefore, it is recommended: